jupyterhub/binderhub/docs/source/zero-to-binderhub/setup-binderhub.rst

 Exposing JupyterHub
 ~~~~~~~~~~~~~~~~~~~

-By default, JupyterHub is exposed as ``LoadBalancer``.
+By default, JupyterHub is exposed as a ``LoadBalancer``.
-If you want to expose JupyterHub using a ingress controller,
+If you want to expose JupyterHub using an ingress controller,
 you need to add::

     jupyterhub: